google/WebFundamentals/src/content/en/fundamentals/accessibility/a11y-for-teams.md

 ![A design comp with interactive controls numbered.](imgs/tab-order.jpg)

 The image above is an example mock which numbers the tab stops in order.
-Creating a mock like this can help by identifying the intended tab order.
+Creating a mock like this can help you identify the intended tab order.
 This can then be shared with the developers and QA testers to make sure it is properly implemented and tested.